Updated: April 2026

 Eric Chan, ND and Tawnya Ward, ND are naturopathic doctors living and working in Richmond, BC.
 Dr Chan, ND graduated from UBC with a BSc and then went on to study at the Canadian College of Naturopathic Medicine in Ontario, graduating with an ND in 2003..
 Dr Ward, ND graduated from Dalhousie University and also studied at CCNM, graduating in 2004.
-They are licensed by the College of Naturopathic Physicians of BC.
+They are licensed by the College of Complementary Health Professionals of BC.

 Dr. Chan, ND has a practice focus on mold and infection related illness, pain management, and chronic fatigue.
-He has certifications in chelation therapy, acupuncture, oxidative medicine, and prescription drug authority.
 Because of his patient population, he has developed a strong special interest in biotoxin causes of chronic illness to help achieve health goals.

 His patient population has become focused on those presenting with chronic fatigue syndrome, as well as neurological presentations with marked cognitive impairments, balance problems and problems with position sense, central nervous system hypersensitivity alongside autonomic hyperarousal, and often different pain syndromes.